Ghosts (Pac-Man): Concept and creation

-Cartoons
+Uproxx argues that the ghosts are really just people in costumes, based on what is revealed between rounds in the game.
+A cutscene that appears after the 5th round of the game, shows the ghost Blinky chasing after Pac-Man, and his ghost costume snags on a nail and rips, revealing a leg underneath.
+In a later cutscene, Blinky has a rip in his ghost costume, then after going off screen, he is seen back on the screen dragging the red costume behind him.

+Television series

-In the 1982 Pac-Man cartoon, the hero faced five Ghosts — four males wearing various styles of hats, and a female ghost named Sue, who wore earrings.
+In the 1982 Pac-Man series, the hero faced five Ghosts — four males wearing various styles of hats, and a female ghost named Sue, who wore earrings.
 The Ghost Monsters work for Mezmaron, who assigns them the job of finding the Power Pellet Forest.

-In the 2013 TV series Pac-Man and the Ghostly Adventures, the four ghosts come from the Netherworld, ruled by Lord Betrayus.
-They are actually good-natured spirits and often secretly supply Pac-Man with information about Betrayus' plots to destroy Pac-World, hoping to one day be restored to life in exchange.
-Blinky was portrayed as the confident leader of the group; Inky was crafty, yet slightly nervous out of the bunch; Pinky was slightly vain, yet had an open crush on Pac-Man; while Clyde was slow-witted, but was more relaxed and friendly.
+The 2013 TV series Pac-Man and the Ghostly Adventures featured Pac-Man as a high-school student battling the ghost forces of Lord Betrayus.
+Blinky, Inky, Pinky and Clyde act as secret allies to Pac-Man, hoping to one day be restored to life in exchange.

-Known ghosts

 Reception

 The ghosts have received a positive reception from critics and have been cited as one of the most recognizable video game villains of all time.
 IGN commented on each of the ghosts having their own personality and "adorable" design.
 Boy's Life praised their simplicity and determination, labeling them as one of the most recognizable villains in video game history.
 In their list of the 50 "coolest" video game villains, Complex ranked the ghosts in as the fourth, noting of their iconic design and recognition and for being "pretty tough customers" Metro UK listed them at second place in their list of the ten greatest video game villains of all time, praising their easy recognition and cute designs.

 Kotaku stated that the ghosts' artificial intelligence was still impressive by modern standards, being "smarter than you think".
 GamesRadar+ liked each of the ghosts having their own unique AI and traits, while GameSpy said that the ghosts' intelligence is one of the game's "most endearing" aspects for adding a new layer of strategy to the game.

 Inky alone was ranked the seventh greatest game villain of all time by Guinness World Records in 2013, based on reader votes.